johanv/blog.johanv.org/posts/contacten-kalender-en-fotos-nextcloud-ftw.en.md

 I decided to go with [YourOwnNet](https://yourownnet.net/nextcloud/).
-I am not related in any way to this company, but their website told that they have NextCloud hosting from 5 EUR/year, which is affordable.
-So instead of giving all my info to Google, I will give it to YourOwnNet.
+I am not related in any way to this company, but their website told that they have NextCloud hosting from 5 EUR/year, which is affordable.[^1] So instead of giving all my info to Google, I will give it to YourOwnNet.

 That might not be
 ideal either, but I think it is less problematic.
-My NextCloud-instance on YourOwnNet does not show ads, so it wil not show personalized ads either.
+My NextCloud-instance on YourOwnNet does not show ads, so it wil not show personalized ads.
 Moreover most of my contacts won't have a YourOwnNet-account, so YourOwnNet will have a harder time to link information to the relevant person.

 (I think NextCloud allows storing the data encrypted on the server as well, but I'm not sure I can do this for the cheap formula of 5 EUR/year.)

-I contacted YourOwnNet, I asked for an account, and now I have 7 days to try it out for free.
+I contacted YourOwnNet, I asked for an account, and I got a free trial for 7 days.[^2]

 ## Contacts and calendar